Levigty/ACL/README.md

 ```
 @inproceedings{guo2022aimclr,
-  Title= {Contrastive Learning from Extremely Augmented Skeleton Sequences for Self-supervised Action Recognition},
+  Title= {Joint Adversarial and Collaborative Learning for Self-Supervised Action Recognition},
-  Author= {Tianyu, Guo and Hong, Liu and Zhan, Chen and Mengyuan, Liu and Tao, Wang  and Runwei, Ding},
+  Author= {Tianyu, Guo and Mengyuan, Liu and Hong, Liu and Wehao, Li and Jingwen, Guo and Tao, Wang and Yidi, Li},
-  Booktitle= {AAAI},
+  Booktitle= {-},
-  Year= {2022}
+  Year= {2023}
 }
 ```